trys/trysv4/content/blog/weeknotes-12.md

 categories: Web
 ---

-[Last week](/blog/weeknotes-11/) was draining, and that ran into the early parts of this week too - in fact the 'classic' weekend was much of a right off.
+[Last week](/blog/weeknotes-11/) was draining, and that ran into the early parts of this week too - in fact the 'classic' weekend was much of a write off.
 But we had a bonus rollover weekend bank holiday!

 I'm beginning to form plans for getting my own place.
 Having avoided the whole 'uni' thing, I was never really in any rush to have my own place.
 Life was comfortable, and I felt to need to shake that up - it's the same reason I was at Tomango for 6 years.
 But having done the commute & startup thing in London, and now settled down in Brighton, I feel like the time is right.